ZakirG/generative-daw/README.md

 #### General features:
 - Add tracks and edit notes in a resizable piano roll window
-- Chord can be rolled bottom-up during playback with a configurable note roll offset.
-This feature is useful for gauging chord quality
+- Chord can be rolled bottom-up during playback with a configurable note roll offset
 - Export application state to a MIDI file and a logs file explaining the generation pathway
 - UI automatically labels chords with names and scale degrees